We’ve compiled our favorite 5th grade literature circle roles that your students will love.

 Try These Literature Circle Roles for 5th Grade Learners

-Challenge your upper elementary learners to extend their comprehension skills using these 19 fun literature circle roles, perfect for 5th grade students.
+Challenge your upper elementary learners to extend their comprehension skills using these 5th grade literature circle roles.